 Categories: Water Rights

-Protecting and preserving tribal water rights is one of the top priorities for NARF today.
+Protecting and preserving tribal water rights is a top priority for NARF.

-From Oregon to California to Kansas and across the Midwestern United States, many Native peoples have been fighting for decades to secure the water that belongs to them.
+From Oregon to California to Kansas and across the Midwestern United States, many Native peoples have fought for decades to secure water that belongs to them.
 The United States Supreme Court in 1908 said that Indian tribes are entitled to sufficient water to make their reservations livable homelands.

 But in state after state, non-Indian groups have developed most (if not all) of the water and left tribes literally high and dry.
-And for decades, the federal government did nothing to protect the tribal interests.
-In fact, the government provided huge subsidies to develop the water for use by others, to the exclusion of tribes.
-This sadly continues to this day in too many places.
+For decades, the federal government did nothing to protect the tribal interests.
+In fact, the government provided huge subsidies to develop the water for other’s use, to the exclusion of tribes.
+Sadly, this continues to this day in too many places.

 Mni Wiconi.
 Water is life.

-When something as basic to human life, something as sacred to our tribes as water, is under threat, then we are called to do everything that we can.
+When something as basic to human life—something as sacred to our tribes—as water, is under threat, we are called to do everything that we can.
 Tribes across the nation work tirelessly to maintain, restore, and protect their water rights, and we must help them to succeed.